ic-Solutions/neetadvisor/_posts/2020-04-13-neet-counselling.md

 NEET ADVISOR conducts a number of seminars/webinars on “ALL ABOUT NEET COUNSELLING” from time to time.
 We come across a number of students and parents who shows great interest and enthusiasm for these seminars/webinars.

 A one-stop destination for all your NEET counselling doubts.
-A platform to clarify doubts and get a better understanding of the counselling procedure.
+A platform to clarify doubts and get a better understanding of the NEET counselling procedure.
 Parent from states around Delhi NCR also attend these seminars/webinars.
 Our webinars are conducted in and around Pan India.

 ## How to Become a Part of the NEET Seminar/Webinar?